 There are typically three phases to a due diligence investigation: preliminary (also known as online due diligence), comprehensive (also known as boots on the ground), and recommended next steps.

 Phase One – Preliminary Due Diligence (aka Online Due Diligence)

 Phase Two – Comprehensive Due Diligence (aka Boots On the Ground)

 Phase Three – Recommended Next Steps.
 How deep does your client want to go?

-Stay ahead of the curve on your tools, sources, knowledge, and industry.
-Read everything.
+It is also essential to stay ahead of the curve by reading everything you can about your tools, sources, knowledge, and industry.

-Taxonomy: a list of possible terms and expressions that will get you closer to the answers you seek.
+A taxonomy, or a list of possible terms and expressions, can also help you get closer to the answers you seek.